 Sky will again be offering broadcasts of all its matches in Ultra HD and Dolby Atmos to Sky Q subscribers, while BT have launched their new BT Sport Ultimate channel which goes one step further - with broadcasts set to be presented in glorious HDR.

 If you're looking to stream Sky's televised matches on the go, a Sky Sports subscription enables you to watch on mobile, tablet and PC via the Sky Go service.
-You can also stream live via Now TV, which offers attractive passes for Sky Sports starting at £8.99 per day to £33.99 for a month pass.
-Or go all out and splash £199 for the next 10 months - the best value of all!
+You can also stream live via Now TV, which offers attractive passes for Sky Sports starting from under £10 a day - though the best value is had if you sign-up for a weekly or monthly offer.

 For BT Sport subscribers, the BT Sport app or BTSport.com is where you need to go for mobile or PC streaming of their games.

 Alongside the two main broadcasters, there's a new player in town this season.
-Amazon is due to show all 10 live matches being played on Boxing Day plus another full round of ten midweek fixtures in December.
-For the matches shown exclusively via Amazon, you'll need an Amazon Prime membership.
-In theory you could watch these games for free if you time things right as Amazon is currently offering non-subscribers a free 30-day-trial of the service, with the service otherwise costing £7.99 a month.
+Amazon showed 10 live matches last Boxing Day, plus another full round of 10 mid-week fixtures in December.
+For the matches shown exclusively via Amazon, you needed an Amazon Prime membership.
+In theory you could watch those games for free if you timed things right as Amazon typically offers non-subscribers a free 30-day-trial of the service.
+The online mega mart clearly has ambitions in the sports streaming space, so it's certainly one to watch.

 If you find yourself outside the UK and want to watch one of the televised Premier League games as per above, don't worry about geo-blockers on your account – simply grab a VPN and follow the instructions above to live stream the action.